 Money market funds invest in Securities such as commercial paper, short-term bonds, repurchase agreements, US Treasury bills and other money funds.
 The security these funds provide arise from the fact that they cap credit, market, and liquidity risks.
 Money market funds maintain a value of $1 per share so that the funds can pay dividends to investors.
 Money market funds buy the highest rated debt and mature in 13 months.
 Another requirement for these funds is the need to maintain a 2-month period as the weighted average maturity time.
 At the same time, you cannot use the funds to invest more than 5% in any other issuer rather than government securities and repurchase agreements.

-Bruce owns a Bachelor of Science in Philosophy from Northeastern University.
+Bruce Bent II is a businessman and financial expert who truly undestands investments and money market funds.
+Bruce II owns a Bachelor of Science in Philosophy from Northeastern University.
 He is the Vice Chairman and President of Double Rock Corporation.
 He is also the pioneer in the cash management and retirement services businesses.
-He is very visionary and possesses entrepreneurial skills that have led him to invent relevant products and technologies in the financial services industry.
+He is a visionary and possesses entrepreneurial skills that have led him to invent relevant products and technologies in the financial services industry.

 Fore more information follow Bruce Bent II on Twitter.